-The NAV of a Bitcoin Interest will be the AUD value of the Bitcoin Allocation held in the Separate Trust, calculated by reference to the BRRAP Index Price, less daily charged Management Fees.
+The NAV of a Bitcoin Interest will be the AUD value of the Bitcoin Allocation held in the Separate Trust, calculated by reference to the BRRAP Index Price, less daily accrued fees or expenses attributable to the Separate Trust.
+The management fee is deducted each day from the Bitcoin Allocation.
 The NAV of the Fund and of the Bitcoin Interests will be determined in AUD.
 Each input will be calculated as at the Valuation Time for the Fund.